 APIs were launched into the digital world in the 1990s and revolutionized the process of digital transformation.
 The rise of APIs and API products didn’t just help the business and tech sectors—they have proved to be useful for the everyday consumer as well.

-It also creates an atmosphere of trust and goodwill which can go a long way when dealing with sensitive things like personal data.
-As a result, ethical guardrails won’t hinder progress; instead, it will help businesses grow.
+A solid data program also creates a culture of trust, transparency, and goodwill which goes a long way when dealing with sensitive things like personal data.
+As a result, ethical guardrails won’t hinder progress; instead, they will help businesses grow.
 Ensuring privacy and safety to the customers who put their information in your hands will create opportunities, both for yourself and the third-party organizations who deal with them.

 In a Nutshell

 The age of digital technology is very new and the API economy is even younger.
 We need more time and research to see whether the use of APIs is ultimately good or bad for mankind.
-However, we can progress into the future by utilizing the good that APIs bring while placing guardrails to stop the unwanted side effects.
+However, we can progress into the future by utilizing the good that APIs bring while setting boundaries to stop the unwanted side effects.
 A data program would be the first step to balancing APIs and ethics.
 Customers trust businesses when putting personal data into their hands, and protecting their information will benefit everyone in the equation.